 For the first time, you can finally buy pouches of Big League Chew’s softball edition.
-The classic image of a right-handed, burly baseball player has taken a backseat to a left-handed, female softball player proudly sporting the National Baseball Hall of Fame’s logo on her sleeve.
+The classic image of a right-handed, burly baseball player took a backseat to a left-handed, female softball player proudly sporting the National Baseball Hall of Fame’s logo on her sleeve.
 The newest character of the Big League Chew family signals the shift we’re seeing across the country: women’s sports are on the rise, and the girls are just getting started.

-Rob Nelson, the inventor of Big League Chew, created the iconic shredded bubble gum when he pitched in the Portland Mavericks bullpen back in 1979.
+Pitcher Rob Nelson created the first batch of shredded bubble gum while coming out of the Portland Mavericks bullpen back in 1979.
 To celebrate the company’s 40th anniversary season, the company tasked Amanda MacFarlane, a freelance character designer, with drawing up the first-ever female softball player to be featured on the reinvented ‘Outta Here Original’ flavored chewing gum’s new pouch.

 MacFarlane’s design inspiration for the new character?
 That’d be her softball-playing niece, Alayna Berry, the daughter of former Major League shortstop Bobby Bonner.

 “Girl power is a big part of the world today, I?m proud that I?m a part of that,” Berry told ABC 13 News.
 “Girls can be just as great as guys, and that we?re all equal, and that girls are empowered like big strong boys that play baseball, we?re just as important and special.”

-Ford Gum & Machine Co., which purchased the rights to Big League Chew has made softball a huge priority in promoting their brand.
+Ford Gum & Machine Co., which purchased the rights to Big League Chew in 2010, has made softball a huge priority in promoting their brand.
 The company partnered with National Pro Fastpitch (NPF) for the start of the league’s 2019 season to help Big League Chew promote the game’s professional ranks and a sport that’s largely been forgotten in the national spotlight.